 Yes, you can.
 If the total is paid off within the first month of setting up the payment plan, it will also save a 25 fee.
 Call us at 432-688-4700 for more information.

-At this time only, money orders or cashiers check are accepted.
-Payments can be made at the Warrant Services Department, or mailed in to:
+Money orders,cashiers check and debit/credit card are accepted.
+Payments can be made at the Warrant Services Department, online at midlandcotx.govtportal.com or mailed in to:

 709 W WashingtonMidland, TX 79701